 By combining advances in the design of materials, mechanical components, battery technology, and flight systems, a whole new market of aerial vehicles can be developed.
 Operators and citizens will line up to acquire electric aircraft like the Onyx to move around the city and fly to their weekend destination.
 One important step is making sure legislators are preparing the necessary frameworks that will allow inventors and product development team to fly prototypes of these machines inside designated corridors.

-The Onyx concept was imagined by Charles Champagne, an engineering student living in Montreal.
+The Onyx concept was imagined by Charles Champagne in July 2018, an engineering student living in Montreal.
 It was designed by Jorge Ciprian, an Industrial Designer from Argentina.
 Jorge graduated with a degree in design from the University of Buenos Aires, and he currently works as freelance designer.
 He also designed the Manitoo ecofriendly ATV and the Vector hydrofoil snowmobile.